southf09/The-Odin-Project/bookshelf/README.md

+Welcome to my Bookshelf!

+How to use:
+- Click the 'Add Book' button to add a new book to your bookshelf
+-

-Key Concepts:
+Key Concepts Covered:

-Constructor functions - books will be individually created and store in the bookshelf.
+Constructor functions - books will be individually created and stored in the bookshelf.

-DOM Manipulation:

-Hidden forms:
+DOM Manipulation - allows the user to manipulate the HTML and CSS classes of new and existing elements.

+Hidden forms - a hidden form that contains the input form for book creation waits to be summoned.

+Event Listeners -